 Why do I have bad breath?

-It might be because of something you ate, because you’re not brushing your teeth well enough, or because of some underlying cause that requires further treatment.
+It might be because of something you ate because you're not brushing your teeth well enough, or because of some underlying cause that requires further treatment.

 What causes bad breath even after brushing?

-If you follow a good oral hygiene routine, flossing and brushing daily, there could be another oral health problem or medical condition that’s causing halitosis.
-Cavities and gum disease are common culprits, while diabetes and various digestive problems can cause bad breath from the stomach.
+If you follow a good oral hygiene routine, flossing and brushing daily, there could be another oral health problem or medical condition that's causing halitosis.

 Can wisdom teeth cause bad breath?